harshav17/v17/index.md

 title: Harshavardhan Lingampally
 ---

-I'm a developer building fast and useful things for the web.
-This site is my personal space to share what I'm working on and what I've learned.
+I'm a builder who worked on workflow automation at Salesforce (Flow) and now building the Agentic platform, exploring the frontiers of humanoid robots and LeRobot.

 ---